 The Initiative's focus on growing the food processing industry also includes a collaborative effort to develop a new facility that will offer food-grade industrial space with individual suites.
 The FARM (Food, Agriculture, Research,& Manufacturing) is being designed to offer flexible lease and space options for entities ranging from fast-growing start-ups to well-established companies in the food processing industry.
-The proposed food processing incubator/manufacturing facility is slated for start-up in 2020.
+The food processing accelerator facility was constructed in 2020 and ready to operate in 2021.

 In the end, the West Michigan Shoreline Food Processing Association is “planting the seeds of connectivity in the region and throughout the world to be holistic, supportive, and a catalyst for growth.”